blockdeep/libro/src/README.md

 ## How to use this guide

-Whether you are conducting a code review, refactoring, or writing new Substrate modules, this guide is designed to provide actionable insights and practical solutions.
+Whether you are conducting a code review, refactoring, or writing new Substrate pallets, this guide is designed to provide actionable insights and practical solutions.
 We encourage readers to consult this guide regularly to maintain high standards of quality, security, and efficiency in their projects.

 ## Let’s get started!